fredrikcarno/flyerpic-frontend/readme.md

-# miniLychee
+# Flyerpic Frontend

-miniLychee works together with Lychee and allows to show and sell albums or photos.
+The Frontend works together with Lychee and allows to show and sell albums or photos.

 ## Installation